poshaughnessy/peteroshaughnessy.com/src/content/posts/2018-12-11-ten-things-i-learned.md

 We don’t want the web to be too centred around one popular Internet company, so it’s important for other organisations to have a strong voice too.
 And we need a diverse set of voices, with better representation from minority groups in tech.

-I’ve tried to be as honest as possible about developer advocacy in this post.
+I’ve tried to be as honest as possible about developer advocacy in this post, sharing both the positives and the challenges.
 If it still sounds like something you’d be suited to, then I hope I haven’t put you off!
 It can also be very rewarding, as well as fun.

 --